agrim712/WeatherApp/README.md

 Explore real-time weather with this web app using OpenWeatherMap API.
 Get current weather by location, search cities, and grant location access.
 Built with HTML, CSS, JavaScript.

 ## Features
-1.View current weather conditions for the user's location
+1.View current weather conditions for the user's location.
-2. Search for weather information by city name
+2. Search for weather information by city name.
-3. Grant location access to retrieve weather data based on user's coordinates
+3. Grant location access to retrieve weather data based on user's coordinates.
-4. Display weather details including temperature, weather description, wind speed, humidity, and cloudiness
+4. Display weather details including temperature, weather description, wind speed, humidity, and cloudiness.
-5. Handle errors gracefully when city name is incorrect or when there are issues with fetching weather data
+5. Handle errors gracefully when city name is incorrect or when there are issues with fetching weather data.

 ## Technologies Used
 1. HTML